Am1n1602/Fin_QA/README.md

 - **QA Router**: classifies each question and decides whether it needs a structured DB lookup, a RAG retrieval, or both plus an LLM to synthesize the final answer.
 - **Hybrid LLM**: local Ollama handles cheap/simple tasks; a cloud model (Groq by default — free tier; Anthropic optional) handles complex reasoning and narrative writing.
 Every cloud-written numeric claim is automatically checked against the source figures/units before being returned.
 - **Ships as a real CLI**: `pip install -e .` gives you `finqa` (ask questions), `finqa-pipeline` (refresh data), `finqa-setup` (schedule automatic refreshes), and `finqa-api` (serve the REST API) as console commands, usable from anywhere.
 - **REST API + web dashboard**: a FastAPI layer (`api/`) exposes every read path above — financials, ratios, trends, peer comparison, ranking, financial health, research reports, sector comparison, and QA — as a thin, computation-free transport over the same deterministic engine the CLI uses.
-A React/Vite dashboard (`dashboard/`) sits on top of it for local, no-code use of the whole platform.
+A React/Vite dashboard (`dashboard/`) sits on top of it for local, no-code use of the whole platform — and is also what's deployed in the [live demo](#-live-demo) above.

 ---